san7iix/san7iix/README.md

 Software developer
 ------------------

-I am a developer with 5 years of experience in logistics and warehousing technology startups.
+I am a developer with 5 years of experience in technology startups.
 My main focus is the javascript environment (React.js, Node.js, Vue.js), with a focus on code efficiency and scalability.
 I consider myself proactive, creative and passionate about technology.
 My goal is to continue growing in my career in companies looking to innovate and revolutionize their industry, such as medium-sized startups, startups in formation and industries such as Artificial Intelligence, SaaS and PropTech.

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [martinezsantiago@gmail.com](mailto:martinezsantiago@gmail.com)